 - Looker can process more complex queries than Sigma

-- Both have a limited set of charts to choose from, with limited customisation options
+- Both have a limited set of charts to choose from, with limited customization options

 Pro tip: If your priority is simple UX and ease-of-use and then try Sigma.
 Meanwhile, Looker is the better option for very complex queries—or if you just want a Ferrari.